 It is said that raw potatoes and their juice have been used in European traditional medicine for centuries.
-A slice of potato or potato juice is rubbed on the forehead and temples to relieve pain, stress, and even migraines (3).
+You can rub a slice of potato or potato juice on the forehead and temples to relieve pain, stress, and even migraines.
 There is no scientific research done yet to back up this claim, but positive results have been recorded from people all over the world.

 7. Cures Constipation

 Potatoes contain a significant amount of fiber, a non-nutrient that is extremely useful for treating constipation and cleansing our digestive system (3).
 Having a glass of potato juice with the pulp helps in cleaning the GI tract and curing constipation.

 Potatoes are rich in vitamin C, a nutrient that helps fight infections and promotes wound healing (4).
 If you are injured, drinking potato juice can help speed up wound healing and tissue recovery.

 9. Improves Circulation

 Potato juice contains an ample amount of niacin, a component of vitamin B-complex.
 This vitamin not only helps increase our energy levels but also ensures the delivery of oxygen and essential nutrients to different organs of the body.
 Anecdotal evidence suggests that this nutrient may promote blood flow, thereby boosting normal body function.
 However, more research is warranted in this regard.

 A 2016 study was carried out on different varieties of potatoes to test their anticancer capacities.
 The study proved that the rapid division of cancer cells was significantly reduced by consuming potatoes (5).

 Potatoes contain chemical compounds called glycoalkaloids, which possess anti-tumor properties (6).
 Hence, drinking potato juice regularly reduces your risk of developing cancer.